pttry/statficlassifications/README.md

 The `statficlassifications`-package accesses the open classifications API of Statistics Finland at
 <https://data.stat.fi/api/classifications/v2>. `statficlassifications`
-contains tools to search and import classifications and classification conversion keys in a format readily to be used by R. The package also provides special tools for (re)classifying regions in data.
+contains tools for searching and importing classifications and classification conversion keys in an R-friendly format.
+The package also provides special tools for (re)classifying regions.

 For further information about open classifications API of Statistics Finland, see <https://www.stat.fi/en/luokitukset/info/>.